garystafford/spring-music-docker/README.md

 ```

 ### Testing the Application
 Partial result of the curl test, hitting the NGINX address.
 Note the difference of the 'Upstream-Address', for Tomcat application instances (`music_app_1`, `music_app_2`, `music_app_3`).
-Also, note the sharp decrease in the 'Request-Time', for the same Tomcat application instance, due to caching, between the first and last request.
+This demonstrates NGINX's load-balancing is working.
+Also, note the sharp decrease in the 'Request-Time' due to caching, for the same Tomcat application instance, based on the 'Upstream-Address', between the first and fourth requests.
 ```text
 ? for i in {1..10}; do curl -I $(docker-machine ip springmusic);done HTTP/1.1 200 OK